Quantum jump metrology in a two-cavity network: General dynamics and temporal correlations

 \subsection{Quantum Jump Metrology}

 The amount of information that can be gained from a measurement is quantified by the Fisher information.
-Let ${\bf x}$ be a string of data of length $N$ with elements $x_i \in {\mathbb{Z}^+}$.
-The Fisher information for such data is defined as
+Let ${\bf x}$ be a string of data of length $N$ with elements $x_i \in {\mathbb{Z}^+}$, while $P_\varphi({\bf x})$ is the probability for this string to occur given a certain $\varphi$.
+The Fisher information $F(P_\varphi) $ for such data is defined as

-Here $\varphi$ is the unknown parameter to be probed, which the probability distribution must hence be a function of.
-We sum over all possible combinations of output data ${\bf x}$.
-Now let $\hat{\varphi}$ be an estimator or the unknown parameter $\varphi$.
+where we sum over all possible combinations of output data ${\bf x}$.
+Since $\varphi$ is the unknown parameter to be probed, the probability distribution $P_\varphi({\bf x})$ must be a function of this variable.
+Now let $\hat{\varphi}$ be an estimator of the unknown parameter $\varphi$.
+In the case of the cavity network we consider in this paper, this data corresponds to the photon statistics observed over a period of time.
 The Cram\'er-Rao bound tells us that the minimum uncertainty achievable by such an estimator is bounded by the Fisher information as

-If the $N$ data points are uncorrelated, each contributes an independent amount of information such that $\left(\Delta \hat{\varphi}\right)^2$ scales like Eq.~(\ref{Eq:SQL}).
-If the generation of the data is repeated $M$ times, and each repetition is statistically independent of the others, then by the same logic

-As one would expect, obtaining more data (through repetitions or larger sources) leads to a reduction in the uncertainty of the unknown parameter.

-If however the data possesses correlations, then the information contribution from each value may now be beyond linear with respect to the number of data points.
-In particular, the correlations that may exist in quantum systems can lead to more precise measurements when compared with a classical system with the same number of particles \cite{seth,lloyd,Maccone}.
-With maximal correlations, such as in maximally entangled quantum states, the quantum Cram\'er-Rao bound tells us
+If the $N$ data points are uncorrelated, each contributes an independent amount of information and $\left(\Delta \hat{\varphi}\right)^2$ scales as in Eq.~(\ref{Eq:SQL}).
+If however the data possesses correlations, then the information contribution from each value may be beyond linear with respect to the number of data points.
+In particular, the correlations in quantum systems can lead to more precise measurements when compared with a classical system with the same number of particles \cite{seth,lloyd,Maccone}.
+This can lead to scaling of the form of the Heisenberg limit in Eq.~(\ref{Eq:HL}).

-Different ways of obtaining such enhancements have been thoroughly explored in recent years \cite{dowling}, such as through entanglement \cite{CavesC}, squeezing \cite{Bondurant} and phase transitions \cite{Macieszczak}.
-Unfortunately, while the theory predicts great results, achieving such feats experimentally is more difficult, due to the challenges in implementing quantum physics with more than a handful of particles.
-Another way of improving the limit of scaling within the system is with non-linear or interacting systems \cite{boixo}.
-Such systems are capable of producing scaling of

-where $k$ is the order of the non-linearity or interaction.
-Such systems have been shown to be capable of producing very good scaling \cite{boixo}, but again are typically hard to implement experimentally.

-However, a quantum jump provides a non-linearity in the dynamics of a quantum trajectory and thus a measurement that explicitly depends on the properties of trajectories instead of depending on ensemble averages has already been shown to be capable of enhanced measurements \cite{lewisbeige,lewisstokes}.
-To see this, consider the time evolution of an open quantum system described by a density matrix $\rho$, which can be expressed by the standard Lindbladian master equation